 The OP is highly dependent on the ensemble size, which can be observed from Fig. 14.
-With 96 ensemble members, OP is below 15% after 20 minutes, which indicates that the ensembles are well able to capture the uncertainties in the spatiotemporal evolution of precipitation.
+With 96 ensemble members, OP is below 15% after 20 min, which indicates that the ensembles are well able to capture the uncertainties in the spatiotemporal evolution of precipitation.
 The OP could be further reduced by increasing the ensemble size over 100.
-Another observation from Fig. 14 is the significant dependence of OP on the lead time.
-Highest OP can be observed at 20 minutes, and after three hours it is up to 50% smaller.
+Another observation from Fig. 14 is the significant dependence